devm7mdibrahim/MovieDB/README.md

 # MovieDB
-App that displays movies and its details and search for any movies and save movie to watch later.
+App that displays movies and its details.
+Using Java language, MVVM design pattern, Architecture Component(ViewModel, LiveData, Room, DataBinding, and paging), Retrofit, Glide, YouTubePlayer, and Google material design.